nikhildoifode/NLP_project/README.md

 - Added new questions for testing purpose
 - Updated Sentient Attention class to increase the similarity score between the senetence embedding of question and knowledge graph.
 - Updated Sentient Attention class by adding layers for sentinel function
+- Scraping club info for KG from Wikipedia in correct format